PierreSenellart/provsql/doc/source/user/probabilities.rst

     Carlo's *absolute* ``ε`` (see ``'monte-carlo'`` above) says nothing.
 It applies to **DNF-shaped** circuits:
-    a monotone disjunction (top-level ``OR``) of conjunctions (``AND``) of input leaves -- the lineage shape of a union of conjunctive queries over a tuple-independent database.
+    a monotone disjunction (top-level ``OR``) of conjunctions (``AND``) of input leaves -- the provenance shape of a union of conjunctive queries over a tuple-independent database.
 Leaves may be shared across clauses.
 The method errors (it does not silently fall back) on any other shape: negation (``EXCEPT``/``monus``), comparison (``HAVING``), aggregation,